Karl Lagerfeld: International fame with Chanel (1982–2000)

 In the 1980s, Lagerfeld was hired by Chanel, which was considered a "near-dead brand" at the time since the death of designer Coco Chanel a decade prior.
 Taking over the couture there in 1983, Lagerfeld brought life back into the company, making it a huge success by revamping its ready-to-wear fashion line.
-Lagerfeld integrated the interlocked "CC" monograph of Coco Chanel into a style pattern for the House of Chanel.
+Lagerfeld integrated the interlocked CC monogram of Coco Chanel into a style pattern for the House of Chanel.

 Lagerfeld also changed the Chanel silhouette that had prevailed since the early 1960s, making it more eighties by padding the shoulder, shortening and tightening the skirt, raising the heel, and enlarging or miniaturizing the jewelry and purses, all controversial moves, especially the short skirts, as Mlle.
 Chanel had always disapproved of above-the-knee skirts.
 This new direction was actually initiated the year before Lagerfeld took the helm, 1982, when a design team led by Hervé Léger, a Lagerfeld protegé, operated at the house.
 Lagerfeld is suspected of having influenced Léger's changes.

-In 1984, a year after his start at Chanel, Lagerfeld began his own eponymous "Karl Lagerfeld" brand.
+In 1984, a year after his start at Chanel, Lagerfeld began his own eponymous "Karl Lagerfeld" brand with a focus on ready-to-wear clothing.
 The brand was established to channel "intellectual sexiness".
+Lagerfeld had signed an agreement with Bidermann Industries USA, giving them ownership and licensing rights to fashion labels he produced.
+Lagerfeld ended the agreement with Bidermann in 1989.
+That same year, Lagerfeld launched two Karl Lagerfeld brand menswear lines.
+The Lagerfeld label was then purchased by the Cora Revillon Group, which had previously reached an agreement to manufacture and market Karl Lagerfeld-branded products.

+In 1992, Dunhill Holdings—part of the Vendôme Luxury Group—acquired the Karl Lagerfeld brand from Cora-Revillon for an estimated $30 million.
+The acquisition was part of the agreement the company made with Lagerfeld for him to return to designing for the fashion house Chloé.
+Vendôme retained ownership of the brand for five years, until 1997, when it sold the brand back to Lagerfeld for a "symbolic one franc", following the end of his contract with Chloé.
+Lagerfeld stated that Vendôme "had not hired the right people to manage it."

-Lagerfeld flourished in the plethora of historical revivals of the eighties, from the shoulder-padded 1940s-50s revivals beginning in 1978 and continuing through the eighties, to the 1950s pouf skirts, 1860s crinolines, and hoops of the mid-eighties, now often showgirl-short.
+Lagerfeld flourished in the plethora of historical revivals of the eighties, from the shoulder-padded 1940s–50s revivals beginning in 1978 and continuing through the eighties, to the 1950s pouf skirts, 1860s crinolines, and hoops of the mid-eighties, now often showgirl-short.
 Lagerfeld participated in it all, for both his namesake line and Chanel.
 In 1986, he marked the move away from broad shoulders by removing pads from the shoulders and placing them visibly on the outside of the hips.